ScottG489/scottg489/README.md

 ![maintenance-status](https://img.shields.io/badge/maintenance-active-brightgreen)

 **ALL of my projects are actively maintained** regardless of activity.
-If you have a feature request or bug report please open an issue :)
+For feature requests or bug reports please open an issue :)
 ![](https://hit.yhype.me/github/profile?user_id=910809)